Ibn al-Haytham

 Light

-When we talk about light we usually mean the light we can see with our eyes.
+When we talk about light, we usually mean the light that we can see with our eyes.

-This is also called visible or optical light.
+This type of light is called visible or optical light.

 Gravitational Lensing